TataMoktari/ML-Research-and-Development/README.md

-# ML-Research-and-Development
+# ML-Research-and-Development (will continue to update the description section)
 🧠 Project Overview
 This repository demonstrates how to build, train, and deploy a machine learning model in a complete end-to-end pipeline.
 It covers every stage of the machine learning workflow — from data preprocessing to model evaluation and scoring on new data.

 📦 Pipeline Highlights
 🔍 Exploratory Data Analysis (EDA)
 🧹 Feature Engineering & Selection
 ⚙️ Model Training & Validation
 📈 Performance Evaluation

 🚀 Model Deployment (Optional)